-Groundbreaking work was being produced.
+Groundbreaking work was being done.
 Design jobs were a dime a dozen.
 The San Francisco 49ers were coming off another Super Bowl victory.
 And Nash Bridges was on Friday nights.
 Above all, design schools, portfolio programs, college and university departments, and creative workshops were brimming with promise and potential.
 And in May 1996, CMYK launched its first “Top 100 New Creatives Showcase.”

 As a quarterly contest juried by top industry professionals, CMYK recognized in print the outstanding portfolio work of aspiring art directors, copywriters, illustrators, photographers, and graphic designers.
 For nearly two decades, CMYK published the work of over 6,000 award-winning “art students” per the choosing of more than 250 of the day’s most successful creative professionals.
 CMYK was synonymous with “student work” and became one of the most popular “art school competitions,” publishing work from an average of 30 different schools, departments, programs, and workshops in every contest.

 The independent design magazine that could did, until it could no longer do it like it was doing it to or else it would be done.
 By 2013, the print industry was thinning on top and browning at the edges, and after publishing 55 talent-rich collections of the largest, most scholastically diverse “student design,” CMYK stopped the presses and stepped into the future.
 CMYK never gave up on the dream.
 Today, as CMYK officially transitions from DPI to PPI, we’ve taken what shined in print for all those years and made it glow on-screen in a living, breathing monster of an online portal.